SharePoint/sp-dev-docs/docs/declarative-customization/site-design-pnp-provisioning.md

 Site Designs offer a great way to standardize the look and feel of your site collections.
 But if you want to take this one step further, by for instance adding a footer to every page, you might notice that Site Designs do not offer you that option.
 With the PnP Provisioning engine you can hover create a template which allows you to provision an application customizer to a site.
 This application customizer then can register a footer on every page.
 In this article you will learn how to create a site design that applies a PnP Provisioning Template to a site which in turn will add an application customizer to render a footer.

-## The setup
 We use the following components in our setup:

 1. A Site Design and a Site Script
 1. A Microsoft Flow
 1. An Azure Storage Queue
 1. An Azure Function
-1. A SPFX Solution
+1. An SPFX Solution
 1. A PnP Provisioning Template
 1. A PnP PowerShell Script

-We also need to set up App Only access to our tenant.
+1. An AppId and AppSecret with administration rights on your tenant.

+We need all these component so we can trigger the PnP Provisioning code in a controller manner right after the site has been created and the Site Design is being applied.

 # Setting up App Only Access to your tenant
 This requires that you open 2 different pages on your tenant, one located in a normal site, the other located in your SharePoint Administration site.